 Students are encouraged to take the required Exercise Science, B.S. courses in approximate numerical order.
 This schedule is intended to help students plan their courses in an orderly fashion; however, these are only suggestions.
 Students are encouraged to consult the course descriptions for prerequisites.

-The following Liberal Education courses are recommended for students majoring in Exercise Science: PHED 1240 Skills for Life: Techniques of Neuromuscular Relaxation, PSY 1100 Introductory Psychology, SOC 1104 Introduction to Sociology, and SPCM 1090 Interpersonal Communication (or SPCM 1100 Public Speaking).
+The following Liberal Education courses are recommended for students majoring in Exercise Science: PSY 1100 Introductory Psychology, SOC 1104 Introduction to Sociology, and SPCM 1090 Interpersonal Communication (or SPCM 1100 Public Speaking).

 Freshman